ErickChezOCs/Use-GPT3-with-python/README.md

 You need to install chronological on you local machine and create a .env file to hold your OPENAI_API_KEY.

+Create a prompts folder where you store your .txt files with the actual prompt that GPT3 will receive.

 To save the cost the engine used is 'ada' but you can customize this settting.

-Then you can just modify prompts to fit you personnal use case.
+Then you can adjust prompts to fit you personnal use case.